NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 otherwise) fixing the catalog zone.

-Similarly, when a catalog zone expires, it loses its catalog meaning and MUST be treated as a regular DNS zone.
+Similarly, when a catalog zone expires, it loses its catalog meaning and MUST no longer be processed as such.
 No special processing occurs until the zone becomes fresh again.

 ## Member zone name clash {#nameclash}